PJD Study Group Guidelines

 Techniques that add, relocate, replace, remove or change any element in the original scene, except by cropping, are not permitted.
-All images must look natural.
-The only allowable modifications are removal of dust, scratches or digital noise and restoration of the appearance of the existing scene, or complete conversion to greyscale monochrome.
-Other derivations, including infrared, are not eligible
+The only allowable modifications are removal of dust, scratches or digital noise and restoration of the appearance of the existing scene, or complete conversion to full monochrome.
+Other derivations, including infrared, are not eligible.

 Preparing the Image

 - Height and width with a maximum of 500 pixels for either dimension

 - Image should be edited on a non-jpg photo file and then saved in the jpg format with a medium compression level (use the Save As or Save for Web command for Photoshop users).

 - Maximum file size of 75 kb, preferably less than 40 kb

 - Write a brief descriptive explanation about the image, how it was taken and the particulars, where, what, how, when, with what lens etc.

 - Send the explanation and image's title as part of the email message to the Administrator